Zonotora/CASPER/README.md

 python -m scheduler -p "europe" -r 30 --latency 20 -t 48 --max-servers 15 --start-date 2021-10-22
 ```

-In this respective order, we specify to run for the regions in europe \[^1\], schedule ever 30 minutes, where each request's round-trip must be under 20ms, for 48 hours, capping maximum server at one timestep to 15, with a starting date of 2021-10-22.
+In this respective order, we specify to run for the regions in europe [<sup id="a1">[1](#1)</sup>], schedule ever 30 minutes, where each request's round-trip must be under 20ms, for 48 hours, capping maximum server at one timestep to 15, with a starting date of 2021-10-22.

 <a name="Testing"/>